gaverhae/blog/books/programming-in-haskell-hutton/README.md

 ```

 > 4. Show how the library function `last` that selects the last element of a
-> non- empty list could be defined in terms of the library functions introduced
+> non-empty list could be defined in terms of the library functions introduced
 > in this chapter.
 Can you think of another possible definition?

 ```haskell